-Implementation of this CAP is projected to reduce Hollister's future GHG emissions to 125,990 MTCO2e (30.4 percent below 1990 levels) by 2030, 78,110 MTCO2e (62.8 percent below 1990 levels) by 2040, and 25,090 MTCO2e (88.1 percent below 1990 levels) by 2045.
 This CAP allows Hollister to achieve a level of GHG reduction consistent with the State's long-term reduction targets.
-The performance standards associated with the strategies that achieve these reductions are in line with the modeling prepared for the State's 2022 Climate Change Scoping Plan.
-There is a demonstrable path to meeting the 2045 GHG reduction target without significantly exceeding the statewide modeling assumptions.
+The performance standards associated with the strategies that achieve these reductions are in line with the modeling prepared for the State's 2022 Climate Change Scoping Plan and provide a demonstrable path to meeting the 2045 GHG reduction target without significantly exceeding the statewide modeling assumptions.

 The CAP does not quantitatively demonstrate net-carbon neutrality, as the State has not yet provided guidance for how local governments can do so.
-However, this CAP supports a path to net-carbon neutrality by providing strategies to increase carbon sequestration.
-This CAP also does not achieve the shorter-term 2030 target, as quantitatively modeling that level of reduction would require establishing and rapidly accelerating programs at a level that is not feasible.
-However, it does put Hollister on a path toward these reductions.
+However, this CAP supports a path to net-carbon neutrality by providing strategies to increase carbon sequestration and commits to a reduction of GHG emissions to at least 85 percent below 1990 levels by 2045.
+This CAP does not achieve the State's shorter-term 2030 target, as quantitatively modeling that level of reduction would require establishing and rapidly accelerating programs at a level that is not feasible.
+However, it does enable Hollister to make significant and meaningful reductions in community GHG emissions in the short-term and accelerate reductions in the long-term.

 It is likely that in future years, new policies and regulations, new technologies, changes in personal and economic behaviors and preferences, and other factors will reduce Hollister's GHG emissions.
-These reductions cannot be accurately forecasted at this time, but they will support future reductions.
+However, these reductions cannot be accurately forecasted at this time.
 Future updates to this CAP will be able to better assess merging trends and unexpected changes and include them in the GHG reduction strategy as appropriate.